 For example, if you want to watch Game of Thrones in the UK on your computer, the only legal place to do that is at NowTV.com (owned by Sky).
 Once subscribed you browse to the programme page, and you have to install a dedicated app, which then pops-up when you click on the programme.
 So now I have an app installed on my computer instead of watching it in the browser, which sucks.

 I’ve spoken to people at broadcasters and an online video service and they were clear that DRM was going to happen somehow.
+There is research that shows piracy doesn’t appear to displace music & book sales, but it does impact new movies significantly which is the focus of EME.

 The bottom line is that: On an open platform, you can’t ban something that the content-owners require and (most of) the public want to use.